Q: What do you mean by equity?

 Some examples of what this looks like in practice include:

 • Research tells us that children of color will have increased comprehension and engagement with books that reflect their culture and identities.
-By prioritizing equity, we will be allocating resources for these more expensive and high quality titles because we know that it’s the most effective way to support students of color.
+By prioritizing equity, we allocate resources for these more expensive and high quality titles because we know that it’s the most effective way to support students of color.

 • Students of color and students from low-income households are disproportionately impacted by the education gap.
 Prioritizing equity means focusing our program growth in a way that reaches these populations first and foremost, investing our resources in sites and students who face the greatest challenges to academic success because of a system that limits their opportunities and access.